 Biology certificates as well as a minor in Biology are available to all non-biology majors.
 The Biology minor is awarded by the registrar’s office and appears on your transcript and diploma.
-The minor constitutes 15 credit hours of Biological Sciences courses, of which 9 credit hours must be at the 3000 level or higher and of which up to 6 credit hours can be Biological Sciences Special Topics courses or 3 credits of Special Topics and 3 credit hours of BIOS 4695 (Biology Internship), 4697 (Biology TA), or 4699 (Undergraduate Research).
+The minor constitutes 15 credit hours of Biological Sciences courses, of which 9 credit hours must be at the 3000 level or higher and of which up to 6 credit hours can be Biological Sciences Special Topics courses or 3 credits of Special Topics and 3 credit hours of BIOS 4695 (Biology Internship), 4697 (Biology TA), or 4699 (Undergraduate Research with a faculty mentor in the School of Biological Sciences).
 All courses counting toward the minor must be taken on a letter-grade basis and completed with an overall grade point average of at least 2.00.
 A maximum of 3 credits of Transfer credit may be applied toward the minor.
 Students may not double-count courses towards more than one certificate or minor.
 A course may count towards the student’s major and minor if the course:

 - Is not fulfilling a core area humanities or social sciences (A-E)